 - Modern application asset management (including concatenation, minifying, and versioning)

-- Generators to help create components, routes, and more
+- Generators to help you create components, routes, and more

-- A conventional project layout, making existing Ember.js applications easy to approach.
+- A conventional project layout, so approaching existing Ember.js applications is easy

 - A complete QUnit test harness

 - The ability to consume a growing ecosystem of Ember Addons

 Ember requires Node.js 0.12 or higher and npm 2.7 or higher.
 If you're not sure whether you have Node.js, run this on your command line: